RicardoBaldrez/RedeAncoraTechnicalChallenge/README.md

 ### `npm i`

-downloading all project dependencies.\
+Downloading all project dependencies.

 ### `sudo service docker start`

-Starting the docker service.\
+Starting the docker service.

 ### `sudo docker-compose up`

-Running the docker container with the environment.\
+Running the docker container with the environment.

-Before browsing the application, you must log into your account and create an application on Spotify.\
+Before browsing the application, you must log into your account and create an application on Spotify.
 Open [https://developer.spotify.com/dashboard](https://developer.spotify.com/dashboard)

 Once created, you must access the created application and obtain the data in the application settings: `Client_id` and `Client_secrets`, both will be used to authenticate the application.